joedefen/subshop/README.md

 * the tenths of seconds of standard deviation of the subtites to the reference, plus
 * a penalty of 0 to 20 if the number captions correlated to the reference subtitles is under 50

 If the net subtitle score is not between 1 and 19, then it is coereced within.

-Score subtitles are rename with their score; e.g., "foobar.en.srt" is renamed "foobar.en09.srt" to indicate its score is 9 when analyzed.
-For filtering purposes, an unscored subtitle is given an arbitrary, large score (e.g., 100) but that score is not put into its file name.
-Beware:
+For filtering purposes, an unscored subtitle is given an arbitrary, large score (e.g., 100) but that score is not store.

-* many players (e.g, `vlc`) handle the `en09.srt` w/o ado, but,
-* `mpv` does not by default; you must add `--autosub=fuzzy` to its arguments or add `autosub=fuzzy` to your `~/.config/mpv/mpv.conf`.

 **Filtering on score.** Some sub-commands honor options:
 * `-m/--min-score {score}`: filter for videos with subtitles only as poor as the given floor